pycharles/charliechat/README.md

 # Charlie Chat

-An AI-powered chatbot that combines AWS Lex V2 for natural language understanding with Bedrock AI for intelligent responses.
+An AI-powered chatbot with direct intent recognition and Bedrock AI for intelligent responses.
 Built with FastAPI and deployed using Terraform, it can answer questions about professional background, conduct interviews, or act as a personal AI assistant.

 ## 🚀 Quick Start